From an early age they know they are different from others who are born with male genitalia but don’t always know why.

 - if their family is supportive, many Transgender women will consult specialist doctors and therapists who may prescribe “puberty blockers” for a pre-pubescent child.
 These simply delay the onset of puberty to give the child and their parents more time to work out if it a phase the child is going through.
 Or are they really Trans?

-- such puberty blockers prevent voices from breaking, Adam’s apples developing and facial hair appearing in T-girls who were born with male genitalia.
+- such puberty blockers prevent voices from breaking, Adam’s apples developing and facial hair from appearing in T-girls who were born with male genitalia.
 In female to male Trans people they will delay breasts growth and menstruation;

 - some Trans women in Thailand or The Philippines will begin to self-medicate with birth control pills from around the ages of 13 or 14.
 They take them for their estrogen content.
 These soften skin and stimulate hair and breast growth;